AntonioFeijaoUK/hackercode/docs/game01/index.md

 First of all, can you find where the challenge is?

-All I can say is that the you will run in in the `us-east-1` region.
+All I can say is that you will run it in the `us-east-1` region.

-You also need something from this page.
-Maybe you read it already.
+You also need something from this page, maybe you even read it already.

 If you need a hint to decipher it...
 "Julius Caesar, was a Roman dictator..."